 Regarding the second research question, whether passive vocabulary becomes active vocabulary after explicit elaboration of target vocabulary in a text among Iranian EFL intermediate students, paired sample t-test was employed.
-The result in Table 4 indicated that there were significant increase in post-instruction writing for the experimental group since the amount of t-observed (9.674) is larger than t-critical at df=33.
+The result indicated that there were significant increase in post-instruction writing for the experimental group since the amount of t-observed (9.674) is larger than t-critical at df=33.

 And it was found that 75.8% of passive vocabulary became active vocabulary in an immediate writing task.
-Thus, it can be claimed that after reading elaborated text by experimental group, active vocabulary increased significantly than control group whom taught by unelaborated text.
-Hypothesis 2 was rejected.
+And also the results of the comparison between the two groups (CG and EG) in post- writing showed that the t-observed is larger than t-critical.
+Since a significant improvement was seen in learner's writing performance after reading elaborated texts, it can be concluded that after reading elaborated text by experimental group, active vocabulary increased significantly than control group whom taught by unelaborated text.

-These findings are compatible with that of Konopak's (1988) who detected that reading the elaborated texts increase the word knowledge of students.
-And as we saw the performance of experimental group in post writing improved which it indicates because of teaching elaborated text, their vocabulary knowledge leads to higher vocabulary use .And also these findings are consistent with that of Chung's (1995); Kim's (1996); and Urano's (2000).
-Results of these studies showed that all elaborated groups performed better than the unelaborated groups.
+The findings of second research question are compatible with that of Konopak's (1988) who detected that reading the elaborated texts increase the word knowledge of students.
+And as we saw the performance of experimental group in post writing improved which it indicates because of teaching elaborated text, their vocabulary knowledge leads to higher vocabulary use.
+Also these findings are consistent with that of Chung's (1995); Kim's (1996); and than the unelaborated groups.

+Urano's (2000).
+Results of these studies showed that all elaborated groups performed better